Summer Academy for Mathematics and Science - Apply Now!

 - Entertainment Technology

-To be eligible to participate in the Summer Academy, applicants must be:
+To be eligible to apply to the Summer Academy for Math & Science, applicants must be:

 - At least 16 years old

 - Demonstrated interest in STEM-related disciplines

 The Center for Student Diversity and Inclusion, in partnership with the Office of Admission, invite students with competitive academic backgrounds to apply for admission consideration.
 The program strongly encourages applicants who represent the following: